Staff Council Elections

 Consider nominating yourself or a co-worker to represent you on the Texas State Staff Council.

-For general elections, the request for nominations will go to all benefits-eligible staff members through email in early May.
-Nominees will be contacted by Staff Council Elections Committee members once nominations close and must accept the nomination and responsibilities involved in being a Staff Council representative in order to have his or her name placed on the ballot.
+For general elections, the request for nominations will go to all benefits-eligible staff members through email in early June.
+Nominees will be contacted by Staff Council Elections Committee members once nominations close and voting will begin shortly after.
+Elected representatives will be contacted to accept/decline their position with Staff council.

-Candidates must be regular full-time staff, employed at least one calendar year (September 1st of the previous year) at Texas State prior to the date of nomination, and may not be a Dean, Chair, or Vice President.
-The Staff Council Bylaws provide that Staff Council consists of a proportional number of members to Equal Employment Opportunity categories with 2-year terms.
+Candidates must be regular full-time staff and may not be a Dean, Chair, or Vice President.
+It is recommended that staff be employed at least 6 months prior to running for Staff Council.
+The Staff Council Bylaws provide that Staff Council consists of a proportional number of members to Equal Employment Opportunity categories with 3-year terms.